rcvink/starting-node/README.md

 1. `git clone` this repository.
 1. `npm install` to install dependencies.
 1. `npm test` to run tests.
-1. `node app.js` to host on port 3000 without transpiling.
 1. `npm start` to transpile to ES6 and host on port 3000.
 1. Navigate to http://localhost:3000/ to see the results!

 ## Process
 1. Used `express-generator` to create a skeleton.
-2. Added and configured babel for transpilation.
+1. Added and configured babel for transpilation.
-3. Added jasmine for testing.
+1. Added jasmine for testing.

+## Decisions

+1. Node.js: I wanted to learn how to use it, and because FT use it.
+1. Express.js: minimal and flexible and can easily be used with any ORM.
+1. Code written to ES6 standards to ensure futureproofing and for nicer syntax.
+1. Babel: to transpile ES6 code for compatibility with all browsers.
+1. Jasmine: I have used this before and know it offers the functionality I need.
+1. TypeORM: For compatibility, and because it supports both ActiveRecord and Data Mapper patterns.

 ## Dependencies
-The following dependencies were used to create this project:
+This project has the following dependencies:
 - Node.js
 - express: web framework.
 - morgan: logging http requests.